OnionIoT/Onion-Docs/Omega2/Projects/intro/omega2-intro.md

 ### Docks

 To make the Omega incredibly easy to use, it can be plugged directly into any of a number of **Docks** provided by Onion.
-All Docks can be powered with a regular Micro-USB cable, they contain a regulator circuit to safely provide 3.3V to power the Omega safely.
-Each Dock adds unique functionality to the Omega, including exposing the Omega's GPIOs, supporting the plug and play Omega Expansions, provide USB connectivty, among other things.
+All Docks can be powered with a regular Micro-USB cable, they contain a regulator circuit to safely provide 3.3V to power the Omega.
+Each Dock adds unique functionality to the Omega, including exposing the Omega's GPIOs, supporting the plug and play Omega Expansions, provide USB connectivity, among other things.

 #### Expansion Dock